cricksmaidiene/muir-woods-mystery/src/detective/docs/muir_woods/marco.md

 - **Belongings**.
 The following were found on his person:
   - A small device, about the size of a deck of cards with buttons each labeled with obscure numerical ranges, and a small LED indicator light that flashes intermittently.
 The front face features a single, recessed button.
 On the back, there’s a retractable antenna.
 It emits a buzz that seems to cause network interference.
 Signs of wear suggesting it’s been used multiple times.
   - A note with cryptic instructions, partially obscured by water damage and tears.
 The note mentions a meeting at an overlook.
 The handwriting is difficult to decipher, but the note appears to be a set of instructions or a coded message.
+  - An empty syringe, laced with residue of the same poisonous substance found in Tony Bergenthal's deceased body.

 ## Known Patterns & Habits